Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Geometry of Time-Dependent Perturbation Theory

 Next, we can write the infinitesimal line element in terms of a metric tensor on the manifold,

-where we have made use of the fact that our coordinates on the manifold depend linearly on $\lambda$, $d(\lambda f^\mu)/d\lambda = f^\mu$.
-The functional $g_{\mu\nu}(\lambda' \vec{f},t,t_1,t_2)$ is the Bures metric on the space of density matrices parametrized by $\lambda\vec{f}(t)$, and depends in principle on the perturbations at all times.
+where we have made use of the fact that our coordinates on the manifold depend linearly on $\kappa$, $d(\kappa f^\mu)/d\kappa = f^\mu$, since we have chosen a straight line path in parameter space.
+The functional $g_{\mu\nu}(\kappa \vec{f},t,t_1,t_2)$ is the Bures metric on the space of density matrices parametrized by $\kappa\vec{f}(t')$, and depends in principle on the perturbations at all times $t'<t$.
 Viewing $t_1$ and $t_2$ as additional ``indices'' for the external fields $f^\mu(t)$, the time integrations in Eq.~\eqref{eq:buresmetricdef} play the same role as the implicit sum over repeated indices.

 We can combine Eqs.~\eqref{eq:buresdistance} and \eqref{eq:buresmetricdef} to get